Cassie Taylor

 Cassie Taylor (born 1986 in Boulder, Colorado) is an American singer-songwriter and blues musician.
 She started her career in the early 2000s touring as a bassist for her father Otis Taylor, a trance blues musician.
-She released a positively received solo album, Out of my Mind, in 2013, which infused traditional Delta blues with genres as diverse as electronica, indie rock, and psychedelia.
-Based in Kansas City, Missouri as of 2013, she is also a model and fashion designer.
+Taylor released a positively received solo album, Out of my Mind, in 2013, which infused traditional Delta blues with genres as diverse as electronica, indie rock, and psychedelia.
+Based in Kansas City, Missouri as of 2013, they are also a model and fashion designer.

 Early life, career

-Cassie Taylor was born in 1986 in Boulder, Colorado, where she was raised by her parents Carol Ellen Bjork and blues musician Otis Taylor.
-She has one younger sister.
+Cassie Taylor was born in 1986 in Boulder, Colorado, where they were raised by her parents Carol Ellen Bjork and blues musician Otis Taylor.
+They have one younger sister.
 Despite being born during a period when her father was on hiatus from the music industry, he did expose her to blues music and teach her piano when she was young.
 She only became aware of his previous career around age 8 or 9.
-At around age 12 she began playing electric bass, impressing her father with a rendition of "Hey Joe."
+At around age 12, Taylor began playing electric bass, impressing her father with a rendition of "Hey Joe."

-When Taylor was 16 her father asked her to tour as the bassist in his band.
-Since his usual bassist Kenny Passarelli had a conflicting schedule she joined his summer tour, playing for twenty dollars per gig.
+When Taylor was 16, their father asked them to tour as the bassist in his band.
+Since his usual bassist Kenny Passarelli had a conflicting schedule, she joined his summer tour, playing for twenty dollars per gig.
 According to Taylor, her father didn't build her up as a prodigy, but rather "I think I was just cheap child labor.
 Plus, he knew I wasn’t going to get drunk on the road or go missing.
 Some people have the fear of God in them.
 I had the fear of Otis."

-She toured multiple countries with the band, picking up vocals and keyboards as well.
-She went on to appear in eight of his albums, including lending bass and vocals to his 2007 album Definition of a Circle.
-She is also on the board of directors for the Blues Foundation.
+She toured multiple countries with the band, picking up vocals and keyboards as well and went on to appear in eight of his albums, including lending bass and vocals to his 2007 album Definition of a Circle.
+Taylor was also on the board of directors for the Blues Foundation.

 Fashion, modeling

 By 2009, Taylor quit the band to work on her own demo recordings.
-Frustrated with the process, she moved to Memphis with her boyfriend and stepped back from music.
-She began working in retail, started studying fashion design, and began a modeling career.
+Frustrated with the process, she moved to Memphis with her then-boyfriend and stepped back from music.

+They began working in retail, started studying fashion design, and began a modeling career.
 She later started her own company, Moorhead Apparel, with a focus on men's clothing.
-She has made appearances in a number of studio and student films.
+Taylor has made appearances in a number of studio and student films.
+They now also work as a photographer and videographer.

+In June 2023, Taylor met drag queen Trixie Mattel backstage during a performance of Mattel's in Kansas City.
+After Taylor posted photos with Mattel in a Playboy jacket on Instagram, they were scouted by Playboy and became a Playboy Bunny for Playboy's online platform, Centerfold.